I2PC/xmipp/README.md

 The Xmipp project is divided into four repositories.
 This is the main repository, which contains the majority of the source code for the programs, additional scripts, and tests.
 Three remaining repositories, [XmippCore](https://github.com/I2PC/xmippCore/), [XmippViz](https://github.com/I2PC/xmippViz/), and [Scipion-em-xmipp](https://github.com/I2PC/scipion-em-xmipp), are automatically downloaded during the compilation/installation process.

-If you like this project, Watch or Star it!

-We are also looking for new collaborators, so contact us if you’re interested!

 # Getting started
 The recommended way for users (not developers) to install and use Xmipp is via the [Scipion](http://scipion.i2pc.es/) framework, where you can use Xmipp with other Cryo-EM-related software.